BDC Hamburger Icon

 Did You Know?Did you know

-Many VoIP platforms make the best business phone systems for restaurants.
-Auto-attendants can direct incoming calls, and eateries can integrate their VoIP system to target the right customers for promotions by email and text messaging, all from one screen.
+Many VoIP vendors make the best business phone systems for restaurants.
+Auto-attendants can direct incoming calls, and eateries can integrate their VoIP system with POS software to target the right customers for promotions by email and text messaging, all from one screen.

 How to choose between a VoIP service and a landline

-There are a few important questions you should ask when you’re deciding between a VoIP phone service and a traditional landline:
+There are a few important questions you should ask when you’re deciding whether to switch from a landline phone system to a VoIP service.

 TipBottom line